 Benguet hosts a plethora of beautiful waterfalls, many of which are hidden on remote locations while others are just few meters away from the road.
 Definitely, countless more are yet to be explored and documented.
 This makes the said province a perfect getaway especially during the summer months.

 So the next time you decide to spend the holidays, you may consider visiting Benguet’s waterfalls.
-I have prepared the following list to provide you with preferred options.
 Take note.
-Most of these are waterfalls which I have personally visited and experienced while the rest are those recommended by my fellow adventurers.
+Most of these are waterfalls that I have personally visited and experienced.

 1. Bayokbok falls (Tuel, Tublay)

 Being one of the nearest and most accessible from La Trinidad and Baguio city, Bayokbok in Tuel, Tublay is now one of the most popular and visited waterfalls in Benguet.
 It’s just less than an hour of ride from the said town centers.
 The falls compose of three beautiful cascades, the highest of which measures around 30 feet high.
 Each of these has very deep and wide pools which are perfect for cliff jumping/diving, swimming, and rafting.
 You can also do rappelling here.
 The river feeding these falls is one of the cleanest in Benguet.
 Thus, different aquatic species such as eels and small fishes thrive here.
 In addition, it is best to come here during the summer/sunny months as the waters are in their pristine and blue conditions.
 To date, the locals are implementing guidelines to ensure the sustainable management of Bayokbok falls.